SeanW029/group5project/README.md

  ### Description of the communication protocols:

 * Slack Project Group Channel
+* Group meetings on Saturdays from 10-12 during office hours

-* Group zoom meetings on a weekly basis outside of class time
+* Group zoom meetings on a weekly basis outside of class time (times tbd)

 ### Software: